Be sure to visit the Burren in western Ireland even if you have just one hour for this excursion. Why? Here are 8 reasons why you should do it.

 The craggy terrain of the Burren is often compared to the moon.
 As its name suggests (“Boireann” from Irish means “great rock”), the place if full of rocks, crags, crevices, and cliffs.
-However, despite the rough conditions, Irish famous 40 shades of green don’t even think of escaping this area.
-On the contrary, gentle plants peek out from between the rocks, greeting newcomers and making every visit to the Burren unforgettable.
+Yet despite the rough conditions, the Irish famous forty shades of green don’t even think of escaping this area.
+On the contrary, gentle plants peek out from between the rocks, greeting newcomers and making every visit to the Burren extra special.

 2. One of the Largest Karst Regions in the World

-Nevertheless, there are arguments about the size of the area.
+There are arguments about the actual size of the area.
 A typical visit to the Burren includes a trip to the limestone uplands and lowlands of northwestern County Clare.
 The southeastern pocket of Country Galway also belongs to its territory.
-Therefore, the official size of the Burren is approximately 250 square kilometers, making it one of the largest karst regions in the world.
+Thus, the official size of the Burren is approximately 250 square kilometers, making it one of the largest karst regions in the world.

 3. Easy Access

 On top of its impressive size, the Burren is one of the most accessible karst regions in the world.
 You can drive, ride a bike or motorcycle, walk, or hike through the area.
-Tourists usually adhere to services of public transportation and charter buses to explore the Burren during their first visit.
-Furthermore, the area is free to access.
+First-time visitors usually adhere to services of public transportation and charter buses to get to the Burren.
+The area is free to visit.

-4. A Visit to the Burren Includes a Trip to Burren National Park
+4. An Adventure in the Burren Includes a Visit to Burren National Park

 5. The Burren is Part of the UNESCO Global Geopark

 Thanks to its diverse terrain, flora and fauna, the Burren along with the Cliffs of Moher forms the Burren and Cliffs of Moher Geopark.
-In 2011 it gained international attention and was awarded the status of the UNESCO Global Geopark.
-This is one of the most unique places of Earth where Arctic, Alpine, and Mediterranean plants grow side-by-side.
-Furthermore, a visit to the Burren and Cliffs of Moher Geopark includes exploring over 2700 historical wonders and monuments.
+In 2011, it gained international attention and was awarded the status of the UNESCO Global Geopark.

 6. Visit the Burren and Cliffs of Moher in One Day

 When visiting the Burren, spare a few hours to venture to the Cliffs of Moher, one of the most popular attractions in Ireland.
-Located just a short drive from the Burren, the Cliffs give you a feel of Irish nature, weather, and beauty at once.
-Their scenic views along the Cliffs of Moher Coastal Walk will certainly become highlights of your visit to the Burren and the West of Ireland.
+Located just a short drive from the Burren, the Cliffs give you a feel of Irish nature, weather, and beauty, all at once.
+Scenic views along the Cliffs of Moher Coastal Walk will certainly become a highlight of your visit to the Burren and western Ireland.

 7. A Stone’s Throw away from Doolin Village

 Doolin is another must-visit place near the Burren.
-While natural beauty of this part of Ireland entices you in the first place, Irish traditional tunes make you stay here a bit longer.
-And what is the best place to extend your visit to the Burren like not Doolin, the most musical village on the west side of Ireland?
+While natural beauty of this part of Ireland entices you in the first place, Irish traditional tunes make you stay here longer.
+And what better place to extend your visit to the Burren than Doolin, the most musical village on the western side of Ireland?

 8. Road Trip along the Wild Atlantic Way as a Part of Your Visit to the Burren

 One of the top reasons to visit the Burren is to drive along the Wild Atlantic Way.
 Recognized as the best coastal drive in the world, this route takes you to stunning Irish sea cliffs, sand beaches, sweeping hills, and lonely castles.
-This drive alone can surpass all your expectations of the trip to the Burren.
+This drive alone can surpass all expectations you may have before the trip to the Burren.